Miming-DAO/akiro/README.md

 ## Environment Configuration System

-Akiro Coin uses a flexible environment configuration system.
+Akiro ($AKR) uses a flexible environment configuration system.
 For detailed information about how environments are configured and managed, please refer to [ENV_DOCS.md](ENV_DOCS.md).

 ## Running Tests